 Capability dimension Practices related to Curriculum design and delivery Procedures for curriculum design and development are established at the institutional level.
 Curriculum development is guided by a student-centred approach in which employability skills are considered to be inter-related and need to be developed incrementally across the curriculum.
 Inputs from employers are included in curriculum design and development process.
 Construction of learning outcomes is based on relevant national and international frameworks.
-Plan Departments work together on the creation of coherent content for a certain study programme.
+Plan Departments work together on the creation of coherent content for a certain study Flan programme.
 New pedagogic approaches that contribute to the achievement of learning outcomes are planned within the process of curriculum design.
 Formal procedures for student internship are established.
 The provision of elective courses in the curriculum is planned.
 Procedures and guidelines for the evaluation of teacher work are established.
 Continuous professional development of teachers is encouraged.
 Support for teachers to implement new technology (e-learning) in courses is provided.
 Curriculum is delivered in partnership with industry.
 Career development content is included in curriculum.
 Professional and generic skills important for employability in the subject area are addressed in learning outcomes.
 Interrelation between content of different courses is established.
 Teaching methods encourage independent, active learning and engagement with tasks (every student as a researcher/practitioner).
 Do Curriculum contains embedded work-based activities.
-20 Student internship is an integral part of the curriculum.
+Do Student internship is an integral part of the curriculum.
 High levels of student choice and 'self-selected' courses are offered within the curriculum.
 Student theses are done in cooperation with the industry.
 Teaching and learning activities are taking place in an adequate working environment.
 Teaching and learning activities are supported with an e-learning system.
 Assessment methods include students' self-assessment and peer assessment.
 Students are provided with proper feedback on their course performance.
 Curriculum relevance, consistency, practicality and effectiveness are monitored.
 Student feedback on curriculum implementation is collected.
 Quality of the assessment of student work is monitored.
 Check Feedback on internship is collected from students and employers.
 Teacher performance is evaluated by students.
 Teachers receive peer feedback for their work.
 Control mechanisms based on the evaluation of teacher performance are established.
-Changes in internal or external environments are triggers for changes in the Communication with the relevant stakeholders is done in order to ensure regular Communication with the relevant stakeholders is done in order to ensure regular Act updates of learning outcomes in line with labour market needs.
-Strengths and weaknesses of the current study programme are discussed prior to new curriculum design and development process.
-Results of teacher performances are discussed for potential improvements. ton in italics script were excluded from further analysis, based on the results of model evaluation
+Changes in internal or external environments are triggers for changes in the curriculum.
+Act Communication with the relevant stakeholders is done in order to ensure regular updates of learning outcomes in line with labour market needs.
+Att Strengths and weaknesses of the current study programme are discussed prior to new curriculum design and development process.
+Results of teacher performances are discussed for potential improvements.

-^{}practices written in italics script were excluded from further analysis, based on the results of model evaluation, or merged with other practices
+practices written in italics script were excluded from further analysis, based on the results of model evaluation, or merged with other practices